andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 		});
 		return this.i;
 	}
-	// one way to fix is to alias `this` to a local variable fixed1(array:Array<any>) {
+	// one way to fix this is to alias `this` to a local variable fixed1(array:Array<any>) {
 		var that = this;
 		array.forEach(function() {